galtproject/galtproject-docs/en/Plan.md

 2. GALT Project CORE Team launches the SplitMerge contract.
 See the SplitMerge contract for details.

-3. GALT Project CORE Team launches `AddNewPlot` contract.
+3. GALT Project CORE Team launches `PlotManager` contract.
 Now everyone can register their `Land plot` in the `Project` by confirming their rights to GALT Project CORE Team and get a small ammount of GALT!
 Together with the contract, a service will be launched that will allow anyone with minimal effort to include their `Land PLot` in the `Project`.
 One of these `Land Plots` will be sold to the `Project`, as` Territory`.
-More details - Contract AddNewPlot.
+More details - Contract PlotManager.

 4. GALT Project CORE Team runs the SPACEAuctionRegistry contract.
 With the help of it, the `Territory Owner`, which is the first to be sold to the `Project`, will be able to split whole `Territory` into specific `Land Plots`, which will then be auctioned in the `Land Auction`.